khenderick/zfs-snap-manager/README.md

 * time: Can be either a timestamp in 24h notation after which a snapshot needs to be taken.
 It can also be 'trigger' indicating that it will take a snapshot as soon as a file with name '.trigger' is found in the volume's mountpoint.
 This can be used in case data is for example rsynced to the volume.
 * snapshot: Indicates whether a snapshot should be taken or not.
 It might be possible that only cleaning needs to be executed if this volume is actually a target for another machine.
 * replicate_endpoint: Can be left empty if replicating on localhost (e.g. copying snapshots to other pool).
 Should be omitted if no replication is required.
 * replicate_target: The target to which the snapshots should be send.
-Should be omitted if no replication is required
+Should be omitted if no replication is required.
-* clean: A boolean indicating whether the snapshots should be cleaned up or not.
 * schema: In case the snapshots should be cleaned, this is the schema the manager will use to clean.

 Naming convention